 Sl.
-No Screening Questions Yes No Comments (In the case select "yes", provide detailed information) Involuntary acquisition Negotiation Loss of productive land 13.
+No Screening Questions Yes No Comments (In the case select "yes", provide detailed information) Negotiation 12.
+Loss of productive land 13.
 Impacts on livelihoods/ economic displacement?
 14. Is there any household need to be relocated?
 15. Is the resettlement site environmentally and/or culturally sensitive?
 16. Project's construction will cause any damage to the existing local roads system?
 17. Will soil excavation during project's construction cause soil erosion?
-18. Will project need to open new access roads?
-19. Will project cause encroachment on historical/cultural/religious areas?
-20. Acquisition of private land leading to loss of shelter and livelihood 21.
+Will project need to open new access roads?
+Will project cause encroachment on historical/cultural/religious areas?
+Acquisition of private land leading to loss of shelter and livelihood 21.
 Involuntary land taking resulting in loss of income, livelihood, sources of livelihood, loss of access to common property resources and/or private residential and/or property resources 22.
-23. Possible conflicts with and/or disruption to local communities 24.
-Significant issues raised by the stakeholders during consultation Uncontrolled human migration into the area, made possibly by the subproject activities Disproportionate impacts on the poor, children and other vulnerable groups 27.
-Community health and safety risks due to the transport, storage, and use and/or disposal of materials likely to is: a) fully informed; and b) can exercise free will, i.e., can refuse to sell or to donate.
-"Fully informed" means that the owner has complete information regarding the proposed activity and its impacts, its land requirements and its alternate activity sites, as well as his or her rights to compensation.
-The owner has also been provided with sufficient time to consider his or her disposition of the property, and the owner has knowingly rejected the right to renege on his or her initial decision.
-"Free will" means that the owner can reject the possibility of giving up his or her land.
+Adverse impact to women including economic and safety concerns 23.
+Possible conflicts with and/or disruption to local communities 24.
+Significant issues raised by the stakeholders during consultation Uncontrolled human migration into the area, made possibly by the subproject activities 26.
+Disproportionate impacts on the poor, children and other vulnerable groups 27.
+Community health and safety risks due to the transport, storage, and use and/or disposal of materials likely to create physical, chemical and biological hazards 28.
+Risks to community safety due to both accidental and natural hazards during project construction and operation

-Sl.
-No Screening Questions Yes No Comments (In the case select "yes", provide detailed information)

-create physical, chemical and

-biological hazards

-28. Risks to community safety due to both

-accidental and natural hazards during

-project construction and operation